IFRA

 Together we can make a difference

-This year IFRA celebrates its first quarter century!
-In the last two years we became more active in raising funds and developing Iffley Fields as a great place to live.
-Through successful grant applications and crowdfunding we secured four park benches, three litter bins, and wildflower, bulb and tree planting in Meadow Lane Rec.
-We contributed to the guerrilla garden planting and raised funds for a table tennis to be installed in Spring 2023.
-We secured a grant to improve Long Bridges as a safer, better swimming area.
+Last year IFRA celebrated its first quarter century!
+Through grant applications and crowdfunding we secured four park benches, three litter bins, a table tennis table and a basket ball net and wildflower, bulb and tree planting in Meadow Lane Recreation Ground.
+We contributed to the guerrilla garden planting and r secured a grant to improve Longbridges as a safer, better swimming area.
 We have brought residents together with a new book group, a walking group, a history group and a gardening group.
 We launched a new IFRA website and produce two Fields newsletters a year.
 We have advocated for residents’ access rights and planning to the Council and landowners.

 However, grants don’t pay overheads and now we need your help to raise about £700 core funding each year for printing, newsletter, website costs so we can maintain our momentum.
 We are asking residents who can afford to do so to make an annual contribution towards these overheads.